felkiriinya/Password-Lock/README.md

 - Run $ python3 run.py.
 - Follow navigation directions provided.

+## Known bugs
+One can not yet delete a saved credential, still working on that

 ## Development and modifications

 To make advancements/modifications, follow these steps: